Xpost2000/ClockworkCity/README.md

 A metroidvania platformer with Hollow Knight style gameplay.

-*This entry was intended for Metroidvania Jam 2021, however I could not finish it!**
+*This entry was intended for Metroidvania Jam 2021, however I could not finish it!*
-*However, there are some nice technical things that I started adopting more in other projects* *most of the better ideas end up in [Legend-JRPG](https://github.com/Xpost2000/Legends-JRPG)*
+*However, there are some nice technical things that I started adopting more in other projects* *most of the better ideas end up in [Legends-JRPG](https://github.com/Xpost2000/Legends-JRPG)*

 ## Feature List Summary